Why Representation Matters in Our Schools

 Student achievement gains are also linked to teacher leadership.
 When teacher leaders are involved in schoolwide decision-making processes and sit on instructional leadership teams led by their principals, student performance improves.
 This kind of shared leadership, known as distributed leadership, also leads to higher teacher retention and overall job satisfaction.

 It’s a popular misconception that the best principals are like superheroes, leaping over tall buildings and single-handedly improving schools.
 The idea cannot be further from the truth.
-Students thrive when leaders at every level work together toward equity and excellence.
+Students thrive when leaders at every level work together toward educational equity and excellence.

 What can be done?